A proof that penguins rule the universe

 There are no special tricks involved in this.
 The question of how best to avoid this paradox is still an open question among logicians.

 An obvious solution would be to disallow premise A. But then it's hard to say what's wrong with it.
-One option is to say that logic has to conform to Bertrand Russell's type theory, but that solution is contentious.
+One option is to say that logic has to conform to Bertrand Russell's theory of types (or simplifications of that, of which the most famous is Quine's system called New Foundations), but that solution is contentious.
+After all, if we can get from a premise that doesn't claim anything definite about penguins to a conclusion that does, using only the laws of logic, you'd think we would blame the laws of logic rather than the premise.